MiguelBocanegra/S3-Private-CloudFront-OAC-HTTPS-100-CLI-/README.md

 ## 📌 What I Learned

-In this project, I learned how to:
+In this project, I focused not only on deploying a website, but on implementing real security best practices:

 - Secure an S3 bucket by disabling all public access
 - Use CloudFront with Origin Access Control (OAC)